aditdnair/Kairos/README.md

 ![End page](/screenshots/end.png)

-<sub><sup>Images for the watches and logos are used for illustrative purposes only.
+<sub><sup>Images for the watches and logos as well as the corresponding names and specifications are used for illustrative purposes only.
 Rights for the same belong to the respective brands.</sub></sup>

 ## Future Scope